 A single sample of rhyolite was collected for whole rock analysis.
 This sample was plotted on an AFM diagram together with the Baldwin-McVicar samples and falls within the calc-alkaline field.
-The plot shown at the end of Appendix B indicates that the sampled felsic flow at Mulligan is the most siliceous rock of all Several outcrops samples from both properties. at approximately 15+00W along the washed out road cut near L58 also indicate their highly siliceous composition by the presence of abundant quartz phenocrysts.
-The quartz rhyolite here contains 10 porphyry about percent double-terminated guartz crystals and is the most Mulligan quartz-rich flow noted either on the or Baldwin-McVicar properties.
+The plot shown at the end of Appendix B indicates that the sampled felsic flow at Mulligan is the most siliceous rock of all samples from both properties.
+Several outcrops at approximately 15+00W along the washed out road cut near L58 also indicate their highly siliceous composition by the presence of abundant quartz phenocrysts.
+The guartz rhyolite 10 porphyry here contains about percent double-terminated guartz crystals and is the most quartz-rich flow noted either on the Mulligan or Baldwin-McVicar properties.